 By Train

-The most easy choice for those taking a train is the Thiruvananthapuram Central Railway Station.
-Just 600 meters away from the temple, the destination can be reached easily in 8 minutes.
+The easiest choice for those taking a train is the Thiruvananthapuram Central Railway Station.
+Just 600 meters from the temple, the destination is easily reached in 8 minutes.
 On the other hand, guests can also take a train to Kochuveli Railway Station, 7 kilometers away from the temple, and cover the distance by a 17-minute drive.
 You can book a local hourly car rental in Trivandrum with Savaari and travel to the temple and other prominent places in the city in chauffeur-driven cabs.

 By Road